Supporting New Zealand small businesses for 5 years.

 It’s possible for you to use a business loan for personal expenses if you’re a sole trader.

 There’s a reason for this.
 Sole traders don’t have to set up a separate legal entity when creating their businesses.
 They don’t even need to create a business bank account if they don’t want to.
+However, using a personal bank account for business transactions can make it harder to track expenses and may lead to missed tax deductions or other disadvantages.

 Here’s the key thing to remember.
 Any money you take from the business becomes taxable income for you personally.
 So if you use $5,000 of a loan for personal expenses, you have to declare that as income on your personal taxes.
+Making timely loan payments is also important to avoid additional fees and higher interest charges.

 Again, this can muddy the waters a little bit.